jianjun-dot/QMwQAE/docs/source/index.rst

 Welcome to QMwQAE's documentation!
 ==================================

-Check out the :doc:`usage` section for further information, including how to :ref:`install <installation>` the project.
+Check out the :doc:`README` section for further information, including how to :ref:`install <installation>` the project. :doc:`usage` describes some way that you can utilize the package.

 ..
    install will show up in the documentation and link to the relevant label.